ddnexus/pagy/docs/api/pagy.md

 A `:gap` is added only where the series is missing at least two pages.
 When the series is missing only one page, the `:gap` is replaced with the page link of the actual missing page.
 That's because the page link uses the same space of the `...` gap but it is more useful.
 !!!

-The nav helpers and the templates basically loop through this array and render the correct item by simply checking its type:
+The nav helpers basically loop through this array and render the correct item by simply checking its type:

 - if the item is an `Integer` then it is a page link
 - if the item is a `String` then it is the current page